Cendros/click-script/README.md

 ### Sidebar

-Once you have installed ClickScript and opened a project, you will see a new icon in the activity bar. clicking on this icon will display a new sidebar with the list of scripts that come from your package.json and Makefile.
+Once you have installed ClickScript and opened a project, you will see a new icon in the activity bar.
+Clicking on this icon will display a new sidebar with the list of scripts that come from your package.json and Makefile.
 You can click on one of them to execute the script of your choice.

 ![](./resources/Readme_preview.gif)